Agent15/Gambit_PWR_PACK/README.md

 **- Tortoise's Gambit**: Every king move has a 1/2 chance to also count as waiting.

 **- Guardian Angel's Gambit**: If any of your pieces is protected, bless it when the effect expires.

+**- Evangelist's Gambit**: Moving a bishop adjacent to an enemy piece has a 1/4 change of transforming it into one of your pieces (If possible)